Daniel-J-S/seir-flex-426/src/course-materials/backend-fundamentals/week-8/day-1/labs/mongoose-flights-part-1.md

 ## Intro

-Today in the Intro to Mongoose lesson you Created and Read documents using a `Movie` Model.
+Today in the Intro to Mongoose lesson you Created and Read documents using a `Movie` Model

-In this lab, you'll do the same, except you'll create and use a `Flight` model.
+In this lab, you'll do the same, except you'll create and use a `Flight` model

-Similar to what we did in the lesson, you'll start by creating a `mongoose-flights` project.
+Similar to what we did in the lesson, you'll start by creating a `mongoose-flights` project

 FYI, future lessons will expand upon the `mongoose-movies` project, and the labs will expand upon the `mongoose-flights` project!